neptune-ai/docs/docs/integrations/r-support.rst

       log_image('feature_importance', 'importance_plot.jpeg')
     }

-Once it is logged you can view it in the app.
+Once it is logged, you can view it in the app.

 Stop experiment
 ---------------

-Once you are finished tracking you should stop the experiment
+Once you are finished tracking, you should stop the experiment

 .. code:: R